Q: Who owns Twin Cities School of Dance?

 Q: What form of payment does the studio accept?

-A: We are now proudly accepting Visa, Mastercard and Discover as well as cash and checks.
+A: We proudly accepting Visa, Mastercard and Discover as well as cash and checks.
 Payments can be made online or at the studio.

 Q: What other expenses can I expect other than the registration fee and class tuition?